 NHS England has confirmed that Clinical Commissioning Groups (CCGs) will carry out this role for Primary Care organisations.

 We recommend you assign a deputy to cover if the person selected is unavailable.

 The HR director or director of workforce is responsible for making sure there's a process in place that confirms staff are eligible.

 The process for the HR director, director of workforce or their nominated deputy

 - Identify and triage eligible staff for mobile and broadband offers and encourage staff to self nominate through their line managers.

-- Once triaged, collate eligible nominations in the pro forma spreadsheet template (Excel: 109KB), filling in all data fields correctly for each category.
+- Once triaged, collate eligible nominations in the pro forma spreadsheet template (Excel: 109KB), completing all data fields correctly for each category.

 - If this is the first time the pro forma is submitted, it must be by the HR director or director of workforce, copying in their nominated deputy.